Banlieue: Paris: Banlieues rouges

 The banlieues rouges ("red banlieues") are the outskirt districts of Paris where, traditionally, the French Communist Party held mayorships and other elected positions.
 Examples of these include Ivry-sur-Seine and Malakoff.
 Such communities often named streets after Soviet personalities, such as Avenue Vladimir-Ilitch-Lénine in Nanterre, or rue Youri Gagarine in Colombes.

 Lyon and Marseille

 The banlieues of large cities like Lyon and Marseille, like those of Paris, have also tended to suffer from a negative reputation.
 Ever since the French Commune government of 1871, they were and still are often ostracised and considered by other residents as places that are "lawless" or "outside the Republic", as opposed to "deep France", or "authentic France" associated with the provinces.
 However, it is in the banlieues that the young working households are found that raise children and pay taxes but lack in public services, in transportation, education, sports, as well as employment opportunities.

 Crime and protests

-Since the 1980s, petty crime has increased in France, much of it blamed on juvenile delinquency fostered within the banlieues.
-The first riots in the banlieues that were considered as such took place in 1979 in the “La Grappinière” neighborhood in Vaulx-en-Velin, a suburb of Lyon.
-The residents of the neighborhood rose up against the forces of law and order and condemned the “police harassment” to which they were subjected, especially young people of North African origin.
-However, the recurring unrest in the cités since 1981, which reached a peak in 2005 (see Riots in France 2005), proves that the problems in the cités are far more complex than can be solved by urban development measures (such as improving the building fabric, renovating high-rise buildings) and the allocation of funding for social and cultural infrastructure.
-As a result, the banlieues are perceived to have become unsafe places to live, and youths from the banlieues are perceived to be one important source of increased petty crimes and uncivil behaviour.
-This criminality was addressed by the Front National, a far-right political party led by Jean-Marie Le Pen, which rose to prominence during the early 1990s on a platform of tougher law enforcement and immigration control.